spring-labs/skill-reader/README.md

-# skill-reader
+# Skill Reader
-Read skills and endorsements from LinkedIn and build a heatmap
+Read skills and endorsements from LinkedIn and builds a heatmap that can be included as svg.

+# Features

+- Presentation as heatmap or bubble chart
+- Embeddable as SVG or image source (PNG, JPG)
+- Connect to LinkedIn

+# Extension points

+- Connect to Xing, custom datasource